mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 and [NPM][25], or demonstration applications like [Typebomb][24].
 I am the co-author of the book that Dr. Dobb's Journal named as one of the best developer books of 2014 and called it the "[Master Handbook][27]" for SPAs.
-I more years of experience **developing** commercial web applications than the average Angualar maintainer has **breathing**.
-Yet I have never published an **SPA framework** despite numerous requests.
+I have more years of experience **developing** commercial web applications than the average Angualar maintainer has **breathing**.
+Yet I have not published an **SPA framework** despite numerous requests.

 Why?
 Because I don't want to lock developers into a platform that must be, by definition, opinionated and limited.
 An SPA framework provides safety